CAVEconnectome/PyChunkedGraph/ingest/README.md

 > IMPORTANT: This setup assumes that a bigtable instance is already created.
 To reduce latency, it is recommended that all resources are co-located in the same region as bigtable instance.

 Provided scripts create a VPC network, subnet, redis instance, cluster with separately managed pools to run master and workers.
 Customize variables in the file `terraform/terraform.tfvars` to create infrastructure in your Google Cloud project.

+Put your service account json secret in this folder, name the file `google-secret.json`.
+This is used by `terraform` to access Google Cloud APIs.
+Make sure the service account has the necessary permissions to create aforementioned resources.
+Refer `terraform/main.tf`.

 Run the `terraform apply` command to create resources.